fsoubes/FilterRank/doc/rank_filters2.md

 ### Implementation of the Variancefilter() function.

 The last function Variancefilter() takes the return of the previous function and compute the formula[Fig. 5] and repeat it for each window.
 Variancefilter() method requires two images as parameter in order to compute this equation with the square kernel.
-Moreover our function considers each type of image (8bit, 16bit and float32) and convert the aberant values for the adaptated type as input.
+Moreover our function considers each type of image (8bit, 16bit and float32) and convert the aberant values to the adaptated type.

 ![EqVar2_3](https://github.com/fsoubes/FilterRank/blob/master/images/EqVar2_3.gif)
 #### Fig 5.
 Where n is the kernel diameter, I" corresponds to the squared pixels image and I' is the principal image without any transformation.